Pluto8195/PhotometricStereo/README.md

 ```
 > computes and albedo map for the subject by computing pixel averages across the 3 images

-### Affine Transform
+### Perspective Transform
 ```
-python affine.py [foldername]/
+python transform.py [foldername]/
 ```
 > used to straigten the subject
-> will openup window were you can click on 3 corners for transform
+> will openup window were you can click on 4 corners for transform
-> click bottom left, top left, top right
+> click bottom left, top left, top right, bottom right
 > hit [esc]

 ### Crop